The Stafford Centre is a community resource for adults who experience mental health difficulties.

 Using the Stafford Centre

-To access the service you can there is a short referral process.
+To access the service, there is a short referral process.
 A staff member will meet with you to tell you what the Centre can offer and to find out a bit about you.
 The staff member will also complete a registration form with you which is completely confidential.
-After this process you will be able to access the service.
+After this process, you will be able to access the service.